 Hermione/Draco - In the books I knew from GoF that Hermione would end up with Ron, but I prefer fan fictions where she is with Draco because I dislike Ron; I think he is funny, but terribly shallow.
 Draco on the other hand...Well, an ambitious, rich boy belongs with a stubborn genius because they both have elegant taste and can put each other in their place.

-AlbusSeverus/Scorpius - I know that the Harry/Draco fangirls say that this ship is for people that used to support Harry/Draco and gave up on them after the epilogue, but I've never thought that Harry and Draco had any chemistry together, so that certainly isn't the case with me.
-Considering that I like Hermione/Draco, it would make sense for me to like Rose/Scorpius, but honestly - with the way that I personally imagine their personalities to be - Scorpius and Rose would make good friends, but a poor romantic match.
-Speaking of personalities, AS/S fan fics are interesting because each one tends to be different from another since we don't know for sure how the boys would act.
+AlbusSeverus/Scorpius - I know the Harry/Draco fangirls say this ship is for people that used to support Harry/Draco and gave up on them after the epilogue, but I've never thought Harry and Draco had any chemistry together (not that I won't read a well-written Drarry fic, but I don't actually believe they'd make workable partners), so that certainly isn't the case with me.
+Also, Harry and Draco were rivals, and I envision Al and Scorpius being close friends that eventually evolve into lovers...though I have read excellent fics where they're rivals first.
+AS/S fan fics are interesting because each one tends to be different from another since we don't know the boys' personalities.
 It's generally agreed that Scorpius has refined tastes and is a nice person even though he can be stand-off-ish at times.
 I concur with this depiction of him.
 Almost every fic puts Scorpius in Slytherin, and - despite the fact that I've read a few good Ravenclaw Scorpius stories - I am also under the impression that Scorpius belongs in the green and silver House.
 Al, though...I've never seen any author write Al precisely how I imagine him to be.
 People frequently write Al as being extremely outgoing and having a tendency to be oblivious about things.
 Judging by the epilogue, how Al didn't like that everyone was staring and how he asked his parents to write, I am under the impression that he is shy and affectionate.
 At least some fan works depict a shy Al, but even when they do they still write him as being unobservant.
 The two people that Al was named after were immensely observant, hence I believe Al would be very insightful as opposed to oblivious.
-(From what we can deduce from the epilogue, James Sirius Potter clearly lives up to his namesake, so Albus Severus Potter should, too.)
+(From what we can deduce from the epilogue, James Sirius Potter clearly lives up to his namesakes, so Albus Severus Potter should, too.)
 I would put Al in Slytherin or Ravenclaw; the other Houses don't work for him in my mind.
-I've never seen a fic with Al as a Ravenclaw, which annoys me since I envision Al as a little scientist that invents his own spells the same way that both of his namesakes did.
+I've never seen a fic with Al as a Ravenclaw, which disappoints me since I envision Al as a little scientist that invents his own spells the same way that both of his namesakes did.

 Remus/Sirius - also known as Wolfstar or Puppy Love!
 This one is most certainly MY FAVE SHIP EVER from any series!
 I know Remus is with Tonks in the novels, however, I am passionately in love with Remus.
 I found Tonks infuriatingly inquisitive and unorganised since Order of the Phoenix before she was with even him.
 You know, the book where there was no indication of romance whatsoever between her and Remus?
 So, Moony is either Padfoot's or HE'S MINE!
 Thanks, I just wanted to make that clear. lol